PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 16:19:53
+Last updated: 2024-04-02 16:20:57
-Random Quote: You are the only person on earth who can use your ability. - Zig Ziglar
+Random Quote: Many of life's failures are people who did not realize how close they were to success when they gave up. - Thomas Edison